Child marriage in the United States: U.S. states

-From 2017 to 2023, several states changed their law to set a minimum age, to raise their minimum age, or to make more stringent the conditions under which an underage marriage may occur.
-In the absence of any statutory minimum age, some conclude that the minimum common law marriageable age of 12 for girls and 14 for boys may still apply.
+From 2017 to 2025, several states changed their law to set a minimum age, to raise their minimum age, or to make more stringent the conditions under which an underage marriage may occur.

 U.S. territories

-In the District of Columbia the general marriage age is 18, but 16-year-olds may marry with exceptions.
-The general age of marriage in Puerto Rico is 21, however, 18-year-olds can marry, with exceptions (the age of majority in Puerto Rico is 21).
+In the District of Columbia, minors can't marry as of 2025.
+The general age of marriage in Puerto Rico is 21; however, 18-year-olds can marry, with exceptions (the age of majority in Puerto Rico is 21).
 In Guam, the general age is 18, but 16-year-olds can get married with the consent of at least one parent or guardian.
 In American Samoa, the marriage age has been changed to 18 for both sexes.
 This reflects a change in policy by Governor Lolo Moliga, who signed into law a bill that changed the marriage age for girls from 14 to 18 in September 2018.
 In the U.S. Virgin Islands, the age of marriage is 18 for both sexes.
 Prior to 2019, the age of marriage was 14 for females and 16 for males.
 In the Northern Mariana Islands males must be 18 to marry, while females can marry at 16 with parental consent.

 Comparison with other countries

 Critics have pointed out that laws regarding child marriage in the United States compare unfavorably to laws regarding child marriage in other countries.
-For instance, in 2017, Human Rights Watch pointed out that Afghanistan has a tougher law on child marriage than parts of the United States: in Afghanistan the minimum age of marriage is 15, and that only with permission from their father or a judge; otherwise it is 16.
+For instance, in 2017, Human Rights Watch pointed out that Afghanistan had a tougher law on child marriage than parts of the United States: in Afghanistan the minimum age of marriage is 15, and that is only with permission from their father or a judge; otherwise it is 16.
 As of that date, 25 U.S. states had no minimum marriage age at all if one or more of the grounds for exception existed; this number has continually decreased since then.